shortstring/The-Movie-Review-Application/README.md

         - ✔️updated
         - ✔️deleted
     - ✔️add functionality for upvotes/downvotes for reviews
-    - list view for recent reviews from people you follow
+    - ✔️list view for profile
-    - implement other search types
+    - ✔️implement other search types

 *Week three:*